tearust/tapp-tutor/actor.md

 - The actors cannot control anything besides its own internal memory.
 That means it cannot send network data, cannot read/write any file, and cannot read/write any memory outside of its own.
 - The actors are short-lived and cannot keep running as a long-running service.
 Once the function executation is done, it loses all resources that it's occupied.

-But you can use [[providers]] to overcome those limitations.
+But you can use [[provider]]s to overcome those limitations.
 Of course, the providers will check the [[capability]] of such an actor.
 If the actor doesn't have the proper capability, the request will be rejected.
 This is one layer of the security control.